Nissan Formula E Team | Formula E

 Predict.
 Vote.
 Win.

 Nissan became the first Japanese manufacturer to enter the series when it partnered with the championship-winning e.dams outfit in 2018/19.
 It is a world leader in the design and manufacture of all-electric cars, with over 365,000 Nissan LEAF vehicles sold since the model debuted in 2010.
-For its entry in Formula E, Nissan has made use of its existing EV experience to develop the all-new powertrain for its Formula E race car.
+For its entry into Formula E, Nissan has made use of its existing EV experience to develop the all-new powertrain for its Formula E race car.
 In turn, the learnings from the track will shape the next generation of EVs from the Japanese car maker.

-In its first season, the team managed a second place finish in the Teams' championship after six podium finishes, six pole positions and 16 Super Pole appearances combined by Buemi and Rowland, making Nissan e.dams the best qualifying team in the championship.
-The team ended the season with its first ever victory during the final race weekend in New York City.
+In its first season, the team managed a second-place finish in the Teams' championship after six podium finishes, six pole positions and 16 Super Pole appearances combined by Buemi and Rowland, making Nissan e.dams the best qualifying team in the championship.
+The team ended the season with its first-ever victory during the final race weekend in New York City.

 For their first two campaigns in Formula E, Nissan employed the services of Formula E veteran and former champion Sebastien Buemi alongside British driver Oliver Rowland.
 Building on their performance last season the pair piloted the team's new 'kimono-inspired' car for 2019/20, after getting off to a slow start, Buemi earned Nissan their first podium at Round 4 in Mexico City with a third-place finish.